 Hides elements that contain keywords set by user

-This extension is an easy and efficient way to hide web elements and ads based on the text they contain.
+This extension is meant to be an easy and efficient way to hide web elements and ads based on the text they contain.

-It can hide twitter posts, news articles, facebook posts, twitch comments etc. if they contain a keyword set by you.
-You can also blur out the elements instead of hiding them.
+It hides for example twitter posts, news articles, facebook posts, twitch comments etc. if they contain a keyword set by you.
+You can also blur them out instead of hiding them completely.
 Blurred elements can be revealed with mouse hover.

-Extension has a testing mode which highlights the elements with green borders instead of hiding them.
-Testing mode helps you see the elements that are going to be hidden on the page with the current set of keywords.
+The extension has a testing mode which highlights the elements with green borders instead of hiding them.
+Testing mode makes it easy to see what is going to be hidden with the current keywords.

 Although, this extension has been found to be working with a very high success rate, it is not fully guaranteed that it will hide every single element on every website with a keyword on it.
-This is mainly because every site is built differently and have different structure of elements.
+This is mainly because every site is built differently and have different structure which makes it hard to identify all of them 100% correctly.
 Feel free to leave feedback if you encounter any problems with the extension.